C# Client SDK Quick Start

 Run the client

-Finally we just need to add a call to Main
+Finally, we just need to add a call to Main

-in Program.cs
+To Program.cs

 Main();